 Canada established a Parachute Battery in 1949 in Shilo.
-The M1A1 could be broken down into small loads for operations in rough terrain and to be dropped by parachute.
-In this role it was put in wooden crates which were strapped to the belly of the aircraft.
-These were released over the Drop Zone (DZ) and the Gunners then parachuted from the aircraft.
+The M1A1 could be broken down into small loads for operations in rough terrain and dropped by parachute.
+In this role, it was put in wooden crates that were strapped to the belly of the aircraft.
+These were released over the Drop Zone (DZ), and the Gunners then parachuted from the aircraft.
 They quickly re-assembled the gun on the DZ and commenced firing.

 The M1A1 remained in service with the Canadian Parachute Battery until 1956.
-It was replaced by the M30 4.2” Rifled Mortar.
+The M30 4.2” Rifled Mortar replaced it.

 WEIGHT OF PROJECTILE: 15 Pounds

 RANGE: 9,700 yards

 DETACHMENT: Gun and 5 Gunners